 Sempra Energy (SRE)

 Another one of the industry’s heavyweights is Sempra Energy (NYSE:SRE), the multi-faceted energy company that provides energy services to more than 40 million customers globally across Southern California, Texas, Chile and Peru.
-In 2019, SRE stock is up 36%.
+In 2019, SRE stock was up more than 39%.

 Sempra’s business is doing well: Both revenues and earnings are trending higher amid a favorable economic backdrop.